aksithavijay/aksithavijay/README.md

 Rather than relying only on a general-purpose chatbot, MyBeacon uses university-specific information to provide responses grounded in actual academic resources.

 **What I Built**
-- 🎯 Designed the product around real student advising and academic-planning pain points
+- 🎯 Designed the product around student advising and academic-planning pain points
 - 📚 Built a **Retrieval-Augmented Generation (RAG)** pipeline using university-specific documents
 - 🧠 Integrated an LLM to generate responses grounded in retrieved academic information
 - 💻 Developed a full-stack architecture connecting the frontend, application backend, and AI services
 - 🗃️ Used vector search and embeddings to retrieve relevant information from academic documents
 - 🛡️ Designed the system to reduce unsupported AI responses and improve reliability
 - 🔧 Identified limitations in retrieving complex degree-plan information and iterated on the retrieval architecture
-- 📅 Explored opportunities for personalized study planning and multi-semester academic planning
+- 📅 Explored personalized study planning and multi-semester academic planning

 **Architecture**